This post was last updated on May 15th, 2017 at 11:46 am

 Glucides dont sucre: Sugar

 Un Portion: A serving

-Arôme: Flavoring (arôme pomme/cannelle means: cinnamon apple flavoring)
+Arôme: Flavoring (arôme pomme/cannelle would mean cinnamon-apple flavoring)

 Bicarbonate de soude: Baking soda